-For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2024 (All amounts expressed in RMB thousands unless otherwise stated)

-General information 1
+1 General information

 The Company was incorporated in the Cayman Islands on 23 March 2018 as an exempted company with limited liability under the Companies Law, Cap.
 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands.
-The address of the Company's registered office is Cricket Square, Hutchins Drive, PO Box 2681, Grand Cayman, KY1-1111, Cayman Islands
+The address of the Company's registered office is Cricket Square, Hutchins Drive, P.O.
+Box 2681, Grand Cayman, KY1-1111, Cayman Islands.

 The Company is an investment holding company and its subsidiaries and consolidated affiliated entities (collectively referred to as the "Group") are principally engaged in providing private higher education services in the People's Republic of China (the "PRC").
+The Group currently operates one higher education school, namely Gingko College of Hospitality Management (formerly known as Yinxing Hospitality Management College of CUIT) ("Yinxing College").
+The Yinxing College has two campuses, each in Chengdu and Yibin of Sichuan Province, the PRC.